ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 This study makes four principal contributions:

 1. This work releases the first copyright-compliant, machine-readable dataset of *Cavaliers and Pioneers*, Vol. 3 [@Nugent1979_cavaliers3].
 The public repository provides (i) row-level metadata—row identifier, word count, and SHA-256 hash—for all 5,471 abstracts, and (ii) limited, non-substitutable excerpts of up to 200 words for the 43 evaluation abstracts.
 The full OCR corpus is available privately under a vetted, non-commercial data-use agreement.
-2. For forty-five of 125 randomly sampled patents, authoritative latitude/longitude pairs are derived from state-archived GIS polygons and other archival sources meeting rigorous verification standards, providing a high-fidelity evaluation target.
+2. For forty-three of 125 randomly sampled patents, authoritative latitude/longitude pairs are derived from state-archived GIS polygons and other archival sources meeting rigorous verification standards, providing a high-fidelity evaluation target.
 3. Two prompting paradigms—single-prompt "direct-to-coordinate" inference and tool-augmented chain-of-thought reasoning—are evaluated across six contemporary OpenAI model variants.
 4. The study quantifies the trade-offs among spatial error, monetary expense, and processing time, demonstrating that a pure LLM pipeline can match or surpass professional GIS accuracy while operating orders of magnitude faster and cheaper.

 All data, code, and results are available in the supplemental repository: [https://github.com/ryanmio/colonial-virginia-llm-geolocation](https://github.com/ryanmio/colonial-virginia-llm-geolocation).